What to expect from mold remediation in Upper West Side

 Check Upper West Side Building Water Damage History First

 Upper West Side pre-war buildings generate steady water damage complaints from aging plumbing systems.
 Before scheduling mold testing, run your address through our free building lookup tool.
-If we find recurring water intrusion patterns, pipe burst complaints, or facade water damage violations, your mold inspector can focus on those specific areas where growth is most likely to occur.
+If we find recurring water intrusion patterns, pipe burst complaints, or facade water damage violations, your mold problem is likely systemic — and your landlord or co-op board (not you) is legally responsible for both the underlying water source and the remediation.

 Mold Remediation in Upper West Side: questions answered